-- Focal examination a neurological examination that is abnormal in regard to mental status, motor, sensory, gait, etc - Lateralizing features neurological examination abnormalities that can be attributed to one neurovascular territory or nerve distribution
+- Focal examination a neurological examination that is abnormal in regard to mental status, motor, sensory, gait, etc - Lateralizing features neurological examination abnormalities that can be attributed to one neurovascular territory or nerve distribution in treatment for this patient?

 - 37 year old female with no pertinent PMH presents to the emergency department due to erratic behaviors starting 2 days ago.
 In the ED, she is screaming and accusing staff of kidnapping her.
 She is febrile and diaphoretic but physical exam is otherwise unremarkable. - During your examination, the patient suddenly loses consciousness and then has a generalized tonic-clonic seizure.